Fremantle Stuff > places >

 Mount Eliza (Mooro Katta, Kaarta Garup, Gargatup) is named for the wife of the (1825-31) Governor of NSW, General Ralph Darling.
-It overlooks Perth city to the northeast.
-Below it, to the southwest, is the eastern end of Matilda Bay, the former Swan Brewery, the site of the Mt Eliza Depot, and the Kennedy Fountain (Goonininup), in a small park which, tho separate from the mount, has no unique name, being considered part of Kings Park.
+It overlooks Perth city from the northeast.
+Below it, to the southwest, is the eastern end of Matilda Bay, the former Swan Brewery, the site of the Mt Eliza Depot (right), and the Kennedy Fountain (Goonininup), in a small park which, tho separate from the mount, has no unique name, being considered to be part of Kings Park.

 Lyon, Robert Menli [Robert Lyon Milne] 1833, ‘A glance at the manners and language of the Aboriginal inhabitants of Western Australia with a short vocabulary’, Perth Gazette and Western Australian Journal, 30 March 1833: 52.
 The second part [of four?] of the article was published in Perth Gazette and Western Australian Journal, 20 April 1833: 63-4, and is the source for names Gargatup and Goonininup above.
 Many of the first people's names for places above come from this source.